How Early Should You Get To The Airport?

 Are you checking in online?

-Online check-in is widely available to passengers and eliminates additional time spent in a queue, so if you’ve got a seat and a ticket, you can probably safely shave off an extra half hour from your time spent at the airport.
+Online check-in is widely available to passengers and eliminates additional time spent in a queue, so if you’ve got a seat and a ticket, you can probably safely shave off a little extra time spent at the airport.

 Do you have baggage?